 Tip: Create a Plan Together

-To keep overspending from dismantling your marriage, Divaris Thompson suggested sharing your fears and anxious feelings with your partner and then creating a plan together for positive change.
-Develop a budget, explore creative ways to save funds to better stay within your means, and check in regularly to hold each other accountable.
-Simply starting the conversation can help protect your marriage, she said.
+To keep overspending from dismantling your marriage, Divaris Thompson suggested sharing your fears and anxious feelings with your partner, and then creating a plan together for positive change.
+Develop a budget, explore creative ways to save funds to better stay within your means and check in regularly to hold each other accountable.

 Maintaining a strong marriage takes work, time and energy.
 If you spend nearly all of your time and energy at the office, you won’t have much left over for keeping the relationship spark alive.
 It should come as no surprise, then, that overwork can fuel the likelihood of divorce.